-Much of the work conducted is showcased via Brimwood Farm's YouTube channel, so please join us there.
+Come and get involved over on our YouTube channel.
 Check out the 'About' page to find out more and discover ways to support us, and feel free to browse the articles and see what you, too, can grow and rear in your own space.

-Conservation at Brimwood Farm includes sowing a wildflower meadow, planing a bluebell grove, dredging ponds, putting up owl boxes and conducting biodiversity studies.
+Conservation at Brimwood Farm includes a wildflower meadow, English bluebell grove, dredging ponds, putting up owl boxes and conducting biodiversity studies.

-We grow a variety of vegetables for sale at Farmers' Markets and the farmgate including crunchy radishes, sweet salads, juicy tomatoes and more.
+We grow a variety of vegetables for sale at Farmers' Markets and the farmgate including crunchy radishes, sweet salads, juicy tomatoes, microgreens and more.